Dragon-GCS/apscheduler-webui/README_en.md

 ## Features

-- Create, modify, pause, resume and remove jobs
+- Create, modify, pause, resume, remove and reload jobs
 - Support for Cron, Interval, and Date triggers
 - Create and delete Executors and JobStores
 - Support for view your logs
+- View the content of script files

 ## Quick Start